 Bismarck Conservation and Outdoor Skills Area

 The Bismarck Conservation and Outdoor Skills Area is located adjacent to the Bismarck Game and Fish Headquarters on east Main Street and Expressway.
 This public site includes a fishing pond and interpretive trails to learn about wildlife and conservation as well as a shelter which can be used for outdoor educational programs or meetings.
 Call (701) 328-6300 or email firstname.lastname@example.org for more information.
+(Note: The Outdoors Skills Area is closed from sunset to sunrise.)

 Family Fishing Pond